zoumanhashim/emerald/README.md

 For questions or issues:
 - Check the [Payload CMS documentation](https://payloadcms.com/docs)
-- Review the Next.js documentation
+- Review the Polygon documentation
 - Open an issue in the repository

 ---

-**Built with ❤️ using Payload CMS and Next.js**
+**Built with ❤️ using Payload CMS, Next.js, and Polygon**